Number of US troops wounded in war against Iran rises to about 200

 The United States, meanwhile, has carried out strikes against more than 7,000 targets in Iran.

-About a dozen MQ-9 drones have been destroyed in the war, said a U.S. official on Monday, speaking on condition of anonymity.
+About a dozen MQ-9 drones have been destroyed in the war, said a US official on March 16, speaking on condition of anonymity.

 The General Atomics MQ-9 Reaper unmanned aerial vehicle can loiter at altitudes of around 50,000 feet for more than 27 hours, gathering intelligence with sophisticated cameras, sensors and radars.